jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/5-2-3 Whats in a knowledge qna file.md

     ii. `questions_and_answers`: The parameter that holds your questions and answers

-       a. `question`: Specify a question for the model.
+       - 'question': Specify a question for the model.
 Each qna.yaml file needs at least three question and answer pairs per context chunk with a maximum word count of 250 words.

-       b. `answer`: Specify the desired answer from the model.
+       - answer: Specify the desired answer from the model.
 Each qna.yaml file needs at least three question and answer pairs per context chunk with a maximum word count of 250 words.

 5. `document_outline`: Describe an overview of the document your submitting.